Battle for Okinawa: Islanders face off with Tokyo over bases

 Tourism now accounts for nearly 10 percent of GDP, including a hefty number of foreigners.

-Freeing up base land for local use would also allow expansion of growing industries such as information technology and call centers.
+Freeing up base land for local use would also allow expansion of growing industries such as information technology and call centres.

 Economically, though, things would be tough.
 Okinawa’s GDP ranks alongside that of the tiny Pacific island of Tuvalu.